jcf-dev/joweenflores/README.md

 ### Hi there, I'm Joween.
 Nice to meet you! 👋

-✅ Python Maniac / C# Rookie
+✅ Python / C# / Java / JS / HTML5 / CSS3
-✅ IT Person / DevOps (you know, scripting/programming, DB & server stuff)
+✅ IT professional / DevOps
 ✅ Have a habit of creating (useless) things from scratch
-✅ Casual FPS Gamer (I suck tbh 😅)
+✅ Casual FPS Gamer (Lets play Apex Legends!)
 ✅ Explorer of new technologies (Async Programming, AI & ML, etc..)
-✅ Love to test with "meow"
+✅ Love to test things by outputting "meow"